bixb922/crank-organ/doc-software/README.md

 However,
 once you configure your microcontroller and enter data in your Tunelib, you should backup relevant files:
 * /tunelib/*.mid: all MIDI files.
-Instead of doing backup, it's probably best to have a /tunelib and a /tunelib_compressed folder somewhere on the PC and then copy the newest MIDI files with the [File Manager](#file-manager) to the microcontroller.
+Instead of doing backup, it's best to have a /tunelib and a /tunelib_compressed folder somewhere on the PC and then copy the latest MIDI files with the [File Manager](#file-manager) to the microcontroller.
 * /data/tunelib.json: it holds the additional information about each tune, such as title, genre, year, date added, rating.
 * /data/lyrics.json: the lyrics of the tunes.
 * /data/config.json: contains encrypted passwords, WiFi and general configuration.